 Let me make this perfectly clear in the most basic English:

 If you are under the age of 16 - if you are 15 years or younger - in Australia you cannot consent to sex.
 Any sexual act is an offence.
 This age rises to 18 in South Australia and the Northern Territory.
 In some states the age is of consent is older again if the person is an adult and in a position of authority; like a priest, teacher or coach.

 Looking at these statistics it is no surprise that reporting is often recalling an incidence that happened in childhood or adolescence.
 This is when at least 1 in 3 sexual assaults occur.

 It is not uncommon for these assaults to go unreported until the victim is aged 30 years or older (just look at the #metoo campaign).
 It is a neurological fact that at around the age of 30 you come into a matured emotional intelligence that comprehends past trauma.

-I had been a Police Officer for 10 years by that time, had studied for my detectives appointment, arrested numerous paedophiles and sexual offenders, and had never once looked back on my own adolescence and recounted one of my own experiences as a criminal law offence.
+I had been a Police Officer for 10 years by that time, had already studied for my detectives appointment, arrested numerous paedophiles and sexual offenders, and had never once looked back on my own adolescence and recounted one of my own experiences as a criminal law offence.
 This, coupled with the (unnecessary) emotions of shame and guilt further compound the amnesia state that a teen or young person will experience after a a non-consenstual sexual experience (i.e.: rape).